rkuhlf/eclipse-real-time/README.md

     - Subtract out the predicted drag from the rocket, and subtract out the predicted thrust from the rocket to get some predicted forces.
 - Finish the tables
 - Add ability to specify defaults, that way I can list everything in a sensible order in the dropdown.
 - Bug where if you go back in time after a video has paused from it being too far past the duration it won't start playing again.
+Only happens when you use the arrows while playing.

 Nice to have:
 - Preserve the state of the different hotfires.